University of Texas Law logo Update your account

 If you wish to satisfy MCLE or other professional education requirements in another state for a program offered by the University of Texas School of Law, please check with the state bar or other licensing authority in that state to ensure it will qualify for self-reporting your credits.

-At the conference, you will need to sign in on the Record of Attendance form at the registration desk.
-You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
+You must claim and certify your credit online in Your Briefcase, you will then be provided a Certificate of Attendance for your records and to provided to other licensing authorities as needed.

 MCLE credit is presented based on a 60-minute credit hour.